percyliang/sempre/overnight/README.md

 ## Training

-After generating the paraphrases via AMT and setting up the approprate example files, we train a model.
+After generating the paraphrases via AMT and setting up the appropriate example files, we train a model.

 Run the following to train with all the features: